pietrodileo/howlong/README.md

 # What it does

-Spreadsheets make estimates hard to reuse, audit, and hand off. *HowLong?* keeps effort, contingency, and structure in one editable document, then splits **internal planning** from **client delivery**.
+Spreadsheets make estimates difficult to reuse, audit, and hand off. *HowLong?* keeps effort, contingency, and structure in one editable document.
+It separates **internal planning** from **client delivery**.

-Everything is stored locally.
-Settings, models, and estimates live as JSON on disk — readable, portable, yours.
+All data stays local.
+Settings, models, and estimates are stored as readable JSON files on disk.
 No account or cloud service is required.

 # Features

 ## Estimates

-- Start from bundled Italian or English models, or build your own reusable templates.
+- Start with a bundled Italian or English model, or build your own reusable template.
-- Organize work as macros, subtasks, categories, labels, and notes.
+- Organize work into macros, subtasks, categories, labels, and notes.
 - Add formula rows (sum, average, min, max × %) for overhead and management effort.
-- Apply contingency globally, by category, or per row; compare scenarios A/B/C before committing.
+- Apply contingency globally, by category, or to individual rows.
+Compare scenarios A/B/C before committing.
 - Track project metadata and an audit history of saves.

 ## Planning and analysis

-- **Plan:** day-based or month-based Gantt with configurable weekends; dates only — effort stays unchanged.
+- **Plan:** Use a day- or month-based Gantt with configurable weekends.
+The plan changes dates only, so effort stays unchanged.
 XLSX exports include base, base + CTG, and planned days for each activity.
-- **Analytics:** summary cards, activity donut, and stacked base-vs-contingency bars; drill into one macro or expand several.
+- **Analytics:** View summary cards, an activity donut, and stacked base-vs-contingency bars.
+Drill into one macro or expand several.
-- **Compare:** align multiple saved estimates side by side.
+- **Compare:** Line up multiple saved estimates side by side.
-- **Manager view:** round, redistribute, include/exclude rows, and override presented totals.
+- **Manager view:** Round and redistribute values, include or exclude rows, and override the presented totals.
-- **Client view:** filtered preview of what you actually deliver.
+- **Client view:** Preview the filtered version of what you deliver.

 ## Files and workflow

-- Save estimates to a local **Library** (default app data folder or a custom path).
+- Save estimates in a local **Library**, using the default app data folder or a custom path.
-- Import and export JSON, YAML, and XLSX; bulk-export library selections as ZIP.
+- Import and export JSON, YAML, and XLSX.
+Bulk-export selected library files as a ZIP.
 - Open exported files from the completion dialog.
-- Keyboard shortcuts for save, tabs, views, and undo/redo.
+- Use keyboard shortcuts for saving, tabs, views, and undo/redo.
-- English or Italian UI; light or dark theme.
+- Choose an English or Italian UI and a light or dark theme.

 # Download

 Download the latest stable installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases).
-Existing desktop installations can use **Settings → Updates** to download and install the matching signed update artifact.
+If you already have the desktop app, use **Settings → Updates** to download and install the signed artifact for your system.

 ## Install

 ### macOS

-Download the `.dmg` installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or install the latest stable release with the bootstrapper:
+Download the `.dmg` installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or use the bootstrapper to install the latest stable release:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/pietrodileo/howlong/main/scripts/install/unix.sh | sh
 ```

-The bootstrapper installs the matching macOS `.dmg` per user.
+The bootstrapper installs the matching macOS `.dmg` for the current user.
 Review the remote script before piping it to a shell, or replace `main` with a reviewed commit or tag for a reproducible install.

 ### Windows

-Download the `.exe` or `.msi` installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or install the Windows x64 `.exe` with PowerShell:
+Download the `.exe` or `.msi` installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or use PowerShell to install the Windows x64 `.exe`:

 ```powershell
 irm https://raw.githubusercontent.com/pietrodileo/howlong/main/scripts/install/windows.ps1 | iex